ziazek/texas-holdem/README.markdown

 2. Determine which five cards make the hand.
 Run down from the top of the listing to see if there is any match.
 If there is, move the 5 cards to the front of the listing.

+3. If it's a straight, it can't be a four of a kind or a full house

 ## Results

 ## Review